Linaro/lava/doc/v2/pipeline-admin.rst

 ******************************

-It is possible to supply dispatcher-specific configuration along with each test job, using the support in ``/etc/lava-server/dispatcher.d/``.
-The master will read files in this directory which match the ``hostname`` of a known worker and send the configuration to that worker.
+It is possible to supply dispatcher-specific configuration along with each test job, by adding a configuration file on the master at ``/etc/lava-server/dispatcher.d/<hostname>.yaml``.

 An example file exists in ``/usr/share/lava-dispatcher/dispatcher.yaml`` on each worker.